saha-indranil/sem4/OS/assignment5/home5.md

 ---

-_1) shell script to find the factorial value of any integer entered through the keyboard._
+_1) Write a shell script to find the factorial value of any integer entered through the keyboard._

 ```bash
 #!/bin/bash